burdettadam/Smart-Device-Shadows/README.md

 ### Making changes

-Use a branch (or fork) to do your work.
-When you are ready, create a pull request.
-That way we can review it before merging it into master.
+Branch it, make changes, create a pull request.
+We will review it before merging it into master.

 View [docs/git-cheatsheet.md](https://github.com/Picolab/pico-engine/blob/master/docs/git-cheatsheet.md) for more.

-## Changelog

-To view details about versions: [CHANGELOG.md](https://github.com/Picolab/pico-engine/blob/master/CHANGELOG.md)

 ## License
-MIT
+MIT, GPL